fifikobayashi/YieldFlashDemo/README.md

 - the flash fee is roughly 2.5 bps, but can change subject to time-to-maturity and loan-to-reserves ratio.

 ## Experienced Devs
-If you're an experienced dev simply head to https://docs.yield.is and should be pretty straightforward for you.
+If you're an experienced dev simply head to https://docs.yield.is and should be pretty easy for you to work things out.
 Just make your contract inherit YieldDaiBorrower and then override the receiveLoan() function with your mid flash logic.

 ## Less Experienced Devs
 If you're not as experienced, but would still like to try this out, detailed instructions below: